electric-sql/electric/examples/checkout/README.md

 This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite), using [Supabase](http://supabase.com) with it's auth and edge functions, and the [Ionic Framework](http://ionicframework.com) for the UI.

+The app is deployed here for you to try out: http://checkout-demo.electric-sql.com/

 Supabase Auth is used to register and sign in a user, the Supabase JWT is then used to establish a connection with Electric.

 A Supabase Edge Function is used to process the card payment on submission of the checkout.
 The card details would be converted to a token by a payment provider and attached to the order record, there is then a trigger on the `order` table.
 When a new order is inserted it calls a edge function to process the order updating it's status in real time and syncing that with the visitors local checkout.